owncloud/ocis/docs/ocis/deployment/ocis_keycloak.md

 ```
 127.0.0.1 ocis.owncloud.test
 127.0.0.1 traefik.owncloud.test
+127.0.0.1 keycloak.owncloud.test
 ```

 After that you're ready to start the application stack:

 `docker-compose up -d`

+Open https://keycloak.owncloud.test in your browser and accept the invalid certificate warning.
+Go to clients settings and add a client.
+The client id is `ocis-phoenix` or the one you changed it to.
+The client protocol is openid-connect.
+THe root url for the client is `https://ocis.owncloud.test`.
+Then save the client.

+* You may also add users to Keycloak

 Open https://ocis.owncloud.test in your browser and accept the invalid certificate warning.
-You now can login to oCIS with the default users, which also can be found here: [Getting started]({{< ref "../getting-started.md#login-to-ocis-web" >}})
+You now can login to oCIS with the admin user of keycloak and additional users you created.